Visually Tracking Your Goals to Stay Aligned in 2026

 Can you believe another year has flown by?
 I don’t know about you, but this year has been a journey of ups and downs.
 I frequently have to remind myself that the LORD's plan is always greater when things do not go exactly how I planned.
 With that said, an annual plan provides a compass so you don't lose sight of what's important when you hit the bumps in the road.

 Successful online business owners understand that business ebbs and flows.
 What you need to hold tight to is your why.
-That is what will keep you going during the struggles, and thankful in times of prosperity.
+That is what will keep you going during the struggles and thankful in times of prosperity.
 Understanding what drives you towards your goals or why you are so passionate about taking yourself on this unknown journey of entrepreneurship.
 Your why, along with your what or the vision you have of where you want to go in the next year, three years, and even five years.
 Does this mean that every detail is planned?
 Nope, not at all.
 It's important to plan your year as a small business owner.
-But, even more essential to plan each quarter.
+But, even more essential is to plan each quarter.
 That’s when you dive into the details.

 Let's start the new year strong by creating a purposeful success plan.
 I'm sharing everything that's in my annual planning process.
 Download the Free Quarterly Planning Guide for Small Online Business Owners.
 It will be a resource that you will use time and time again. https://misstask.com/free-planning-workbook